North Bloomfield School, CA 2019

 Scope of Work

-Volunteers will work alongside expert field staff to learn the skills necessary to preserve this historic, not to mention pretty, schoolhouse.
+Volunteers worked alongside expert field staff to learn the skills necessary to preserve this historic, not to mention pretty, schoolhouse.

 - Realign schoolhouse to plumb using comealongs– 25%